MichaelHeffesse/Web-Development-Project---Coderhouse/README.md

 # Web Development - Project - Coderhouse
-Project developed for a web development course from Coderhouse
+Project developed for a web development course from Coderhouse.
+For educational purposes only